rohberg/deployplone/README.md

 ## TODO

-- TODO Remove all Rohberg project traces from this template
+- Remove all Rohberg project traces from this template
-- # TODO plone.restapi installieren!
+- plone.restapi installieren!
 See [plonesite]
 - Continuous integration has not been set up.
 GitHub Actions and several other apps can be used to automatically catch bugs and enforce style.